Bachelor's Degree in Life Sciences

 PAL3ISCO: COMMUNICATION TECHNIQUES – PEC

-– 3 ECTS – Objectives: Communication: Be able to express oneself and use communication techniques appropriately and effectively.
+– 3 ECTS – Objectives: Communication—Be able to express oneself and use communication techniques in a relevant and appropriate manner.
 PEC: Finalize the development of one’s Portfolio of Experience and Skills.
-Content: Communication:
+Content: Communication—

 - Organize and structure your thoughts;